 For those who use newer macOS and want to get a calculation of the remaining battery time, this option is still provided in the Activity Monitor.

-How to show the time remaining on Mac battery in macOS Sierra, High Sierra, Mojave, or Catalina:
+How to show the time remaining on the Mac battery in macOS Sierra, High Sierra, Mojave, or Catalina:

 1. Open the Activity Monitor by pressing Space + Command (⌘), then enter Activity